What does flood prone or land liable to flooding mean?

 To determine whether the proposed building site is prone to flooding a Property Information Application Form(DOC, 87KB) needs to be submitted to the Shire.
 This form will also provide other important information needed when designing building works.

-To apply for a Report and Consent dispensation for flood prone land, please complete the Application to Build on Flood Prone Land(DOCX, 77KB)
+To apply for a Report and Consent dispensation for flood prone land, please complete the Application to Build on Flood Prone Land(PDF, 164KB)

 This form enables you to obtain approval to construct within a designated flood prone area.
 This application will determine the allowed floor level of the building.